-1-3 hours.
+1 hour.
 Supervised experience in the discipline including internships and practica required for professional programs.
-This advanced experience must have an on-site supervisor and/or a departmental instructor overseeing, designing and evaluating the content of the course.
+This advanced experience must have an on-site supervisor and/or a departmental instructor overseeing, designing, and evaluating the content of the course.
+Prerequisite: instructor's permission.